JIGODU/SNAKES_V_2.0/README.md

  - > __msvcrt__

  ## Support Me ?
- This title may look ridiculus but i need knowledge support, not monetary(not yet).
+ This title may look ridiculus but I need knowledge support, not monetary (not yet :wink:).
 So if you find a better way to implement certain thing please do share.

  ### Enjoy the game :+1: